I2PC/docs/docs/Developers/How-to-release/index.rst

   - **X** = 3 (this keeps the main version number consistent to sort releases and maintain `xmipp3`).
   - **YY** = Year of the release.
   - **ZZ** = Month of the release.
-- Additionally, name the release after a Greek god or goddess.
-Check out the list at: https://www.gods-and-monsters.com/list-of-greek-gods-goddesses.html
+- Additionally, name the release after a Greek god or goddess. `Check out the list <https://www.gods-and-monsters.com/list-of-greek-gods-goddesses.html>`__
 - Example: `3.24.06 - Boreas` (for a June 2024 release).

 Step 2: Update the `changelog.md`
 ----------------------------------
-1. Go through the changes in:
+1. Go through the changes in CHANGELOG.md file:
    - **xmipp** (includes `xmippcore`).
    - **scipion-em-xmipp**.
    - **xmippViz**.
-2. Follow the format used in previous releases.
+2. Follow the tittle format used in previous releases.
    - This is crucial because the release automation uses these tags.
 3. Use pull requests as a reference to identify changes and describe them clearly.

 Step 3: Schedule the Release
 ----------------------------
+- Announce at least **two weeks in advance** that no new changes will be merged into `devel`.
+This stabilization period helps identify potential bugs in the `devel` branch.
 - Prepare all steps in advance.
 - Post the release at the **start of your workday** to address any issues promptly.